mhfs/hotwire_playground/README.md

 - [x] Change the URL when drawer opens and preserve state when reloading.
 - [x] Make back/forward buttons work as expected.
 - [ ] Close drawer via X link that returns the previous URL without reloading.
+- [ ] Require confirmation before closing.
+- [ ] Close drawer on ESC.

 Known Issues:
 - [ ] Drawer close with window.history.back breaks when opening drawer via link.
+- [ ] Now user feedback when drawer is opening and taking too long.
+- [ ] Back button when oppening a drawer from link does not work.
+Can we deduce where to default to?